 To test client connectivity:

-Test connecting to your database
+Test database connections

-• Connecting with redis-cli, the built-in command-line tool
+• redis-cli, the built-in command-line tool

 127.0.0.1:16653> set key1 123